peppermintpatty5/pocket-youtube/README.md

     └── zVQ61CpWBRk.webp
 ```

-The following `youtube-dl` options are directly responsible for creating the output as described.
-See [remarks on `youtube-dl`](#remarks-on-youtube-dl) for more details.
+By using the following `youtube-dl` options, your video library will have the required structure.

 ```txt
 --output '%(id)s.%(ext)s'